 What Do I Need to Know About Burning Man?

 What is Burning Man?

 Burning Man is an annual week-long experimental arts and music festival in the Nevada desert.
 Participants come from all over the world to Black Rock City, a temporary city with a fully functioning street grid system, post office, and airport.
 While many will create camps or villages using tents, yurts, or other home-made solutions, RVs and campervans are very popular options as well.

 Due to Burning Man’s location in the middle of an ancient lake bed, everyone and everything inevitably will get covered with a fine alkaline dust (“playa dust”).
 This dust is not dangerous, but it does get everywhere.
 In addition to a standard car wash and interior clean, fabric and porous materials will require a secondary deep clean.
 In general, any RV that goes to Burning Man will likely have to be cleaned multiple times in order to return to its pre-rented state, and more importantly, will require replacement of air filters and a deep clean of other mechanical components.
 For this reason, many owners choose not to rent to Burners, but those who do can make significant income from radically increasing their rates, deposit limits, and cleaning fees to protect against environmental and human-caused factors.

 How Do I Price My RV?

 Most owners double (at minimum) the daily rate of their RVs, with many charging up to $1,000 / night.
 This pricing deters most renters, and allows owners adequate income in the off-chance that vehicles do make it out to the extreme conditions of Burning Man.
-Alternatively, some owners block off two or three days during the week; however, it’s important to note that many “weekend warriors” will drive up on Thursday or Friday to attend the Man Burn (arguably the main event; also, the point at which the city is the most populated), which occurs on September 2.
+Alternatively, some owners block off two or three days during the week; however, it’s important to note that many “weekend warriors” will drive up early to attend the Man Burn (arguably the main event; also, the point at which the city is the most populated).